acantril/learn-cantrill-io-labs/aws-elastic-wordpress-evolution/02_LABINSTRUCTIONS/STAGE4 - Add EFS and Update the LT.md

 Click on `Create file System`
 We're going to step through the full configuration options, so click on `Customize`
 For `Name` type `A4L-WORDPRESS-CONTENT`
-This is critical data so for `Availability and Durability` leave this set to `Regional` and ensure `Enable Automatic Backups` is enabled.
+This is critical data so for `Storage Class` leave this set to `Standard` and ensure `Enable Automatic Backups` is enabled.
 for `LifeCycle management` leave as the default of `30 days since last access`
 You have two `performance modes` to pick, choose `General Purpose` as MAX I/O is for very spefific high performance scenarios.
 for `Throughput mode` pick `bursting` which links performance to how much space you consume.
 The more consumed, the higher performance.
 The other option Provisioned allows for performance to be specified independant of consumption.